 (a) General.
 Within the limit of funds available for such purpose, the awarding official shall make research project grants to those responsible, eligible applicants whose proposals are judged most meritorious in the announced program areas under the evaluation criteria and procedures set forth in this part.
 The date specified by the Director as the beginning of the project period shall be no later than September 30 of the Federal fiscal year in which the project is approved for support and funds are appropriated for such purpose, unless otherwise permitted by law.
-All funds granted under this part shall be expended solely for the purpose for which the funds are granted in accordance with the approved application and budget, the regulations of this part, the terms and conditions of the award, the applicable Federal cost principles, and the Department's “Uniform Federal Assistance Regulations” (parts 3015 and 3019 of this title).
+All funds granted under this part shall be expended solely for the purpose for which the funds are granted in accordance with the approved application and budget, the regulations of this part, the terms and conditions of the award, the applicable Federal cost principles, and 2 CFR part 200 (parts 3015 and 3019 of this title).

 (b) Grant award document and notice of grant award—(1) Grant award documents.
 The grant award document shall include at a minimum the following:

 (i) Legal name and address of performing organization or institution to whom the Director has awarded a rangeland research project grant under the terms of this part;

 (iii) Name(s) and address(es) of principal investigator(s) chosen to direct and control approved activities;